 Author → content → the number of views → the conversion rate → the number of paying users → OKR achievement

 Let’s consider an example of an author.
-I’m talking about you 🙂 The author’s major task is to increase the number of content views.
+I’m talking about you?
+The author’s major task is to increase the number of content views.
 We can evaluate how the number of views impacts the conversion rate to paying users.
 Hence, if you’re generating great content, you help achieve the whole company’s objective, namely, to increase the number of paying users.

 — What are you doing in the OKR setting?
 Let’s say a company invites you to help them.
-You come there, pitch different frameworks, and identify challenges of the team.
+You come there, pitch different frameworks, and identify the challenges of the team.
 What happens next?

 — I’m always introducing OKRs together with the strategy.
 First, we start with understanding why we need the strategy.
-During a meeting, it gets clear to me that the company needs OKRs.
+During a meeting, it gets clear to me that the company requires OKRs.
 In that case, we gather with the company management to define objectives and key results for the first OKR term.
-Then, managers align on them with their teams.
+Then, managers align them with their teams.